KeronTeam/Keron/README.md

 **Ker**bal **On**line.

-Use Unity Network features, enabling you to play with friends (and foes?).
+Enabling you to play with friends (and foes?).

 Heavy inspiration from and credits to [KMP](https://github.com/TehGimp/KerbalMultiPlayer).